 Hardening off young plants

-Hardening describes the process of preparing young plants (started from seed indoors) for outside weather conditions.
+Hardening describes the process of preparing young plants (starting from seed indoors) for outside weather conditions.
 Young plants can be acclimatized to lower temperatures and exposure in several ways:

 - Plants in the garden can be protected by cloches or movable fabric or plastic tunnels at night and exposed to the elements during the day.